nlivaic/ShoppingBasket/README.md

 I had the idea of laying everything out according to [Onion architecture](https://jeffreypalermo.com/2008/07/the-onion-architecture-part-1/), however because the domain is rather simple, all the classes are entities.
 There are no domain services as everything fit nicely in the domain classes.

 Domain logic is entirely in the `ShoppingBasket.Core` project, backed by tests in an accompanying project.
+Each of the classes has a very narrow set of responsibilities (`Product`, `Item`, `Discount`) except for `ShoppingBasket`. `ShoppingBasket` is the aggregate root and is in charge of maintaining the business invariants, most complex of which is the discount processing logic.
+I thought of moving discount processing logic out to a separate class, but it felt kind of artifical to inject a separate non-domain related class into the `ShoppingBasket`.
+Maybe this approach would've made more sense if I went with the anemic model approach and kept most of the logic in the domain service layer.

 #### Shared Kernel